Understanding and Preventing Ransomware Attacks

 To develop a plan, it’s important to understand the various stages of an attack.

-4 stages of a ransomware attack
+4 Stages of a Ransomware Attack

 To prevent a ransomware attack, there are three key areas you need to address in your business:

 1. Understand and audit your vulnerabilities: Where are the weak points in your organisation?
 For example, given that ransomware typically comes from phishing attacks, are your employees vulnerable to email phishing campaigns?
 Phishing simulations can help proactively detect weaknesses and can also be used to test your defences.
+This can be done by implementing regular cybersecurity awareness training to educate employees on recognising and avoiding phishing attempts.

 1. Put defence measures in place, proactively: Businesses today need a Security Operations (SecOps) team in place that is able to quickly triage, investigate, and respond to potential phishing attacks in real-time.
 They should also have automated incident response systems in place to ensure that responses to threats are immediate.
 While many organisations do not have this capacity available internally, specialist providers have evolved specifically to meet these needs on an outsourced basis.
+For instance, Numata’s Managed Security Operations Centre (SOC) offers integrated threat intelligence to provide 24/7 threat monitoring, protecting all your endpoints, networks, and cloud data.

 Back to Blog